What are Acceptance Criteria? Examples, Types & Templates

-Define acceptance criteria in testing – what are they, and how do you go about creating them?
-In this article, we’ll look at the guidelines for acceptance criteria, how they relate to user stories, and acceptance criteria best practices
+Define acceptance criteria or validation criteria in testing – what are they, and how do you go about creating them, especially acceptance criteria for user stories?
+In this article, we’ll look at the guidelines for user acceptance criteria, how they relate to user stories, sharing acceptance criteria examples and templates, and best practices.

 When you’re developing software and mobile apps, it’s important to make sure you define your expectations as early as possible in the process.